yijiawen1203/course_project/ECO5454AppliedEconometrics/RD_code/readme.md

 4 results
 ==

-we can see that the coefficients of covid is statistically significant and negative, which indicates that after covid, the sale volume transaction reduces dramatically due to covid.
+we can see that the coefficients of covid is statistically significant and negative, which indicates that after covid, the sale volume transaction reduces dramatically due to covid.My hypothesis is verified.

 5 rd example from instructort